Kotlin/KEEP/proposals/context-receivers.md

 ```

 Context receivers do not create an entirely new problem here, but make an existing problem more pronounced.
-Once can find legal use-cases for `Any` methods on an extension receiver, but we don't know any
+Once can find legal use cases for `Any` methods on an extension receiver, but we don't know any
-sensible use-cases with context receivers, so their availability is an unwanted side effect for top-level
+sensible use cases with context receivers, so their availability is an unwanted side effect for top-level
 contextual functions.